learn-co-curriculum/twitter-follows-readme/README.md

 end
 ```

-The Relationships table introduces more interesting elements, with us specifying a columns for the follower and followew user ids.
+The Relationships table introduces more interesting elements, with us specifying a columns for the follower and followed user ids.

 ### How would you domain model this out?